davecheney/gophercon2018-performance-tuning-workshop/4-compiler-optimisations/1-compiler-optimisations.md

 ## History of the Go compiler

 The Go compiler started as a fork of the Plan9 compiler tool chain circa 2007.
-The compiler at that time bore a strong resemblence to Aho and Ullman's [_Dragon Book_][0].
+The compiler at that time bore a strong resemblance to Aho and Ullman's [_Dragon Book_][0].

 In 2015 the then Go 1.5 compiler was mechanically translated from [C into Go][2].